Singapore Goods & Services Tax Guide

 - GST can be a burden to lower income groups, especially during times of high inflation when the 7% tax is paid on the increasing price of daily essentials.

-What kind of goods and services are subject to GST?
+What kind of goods and services are subjected to GST?

 GST is charged on taxable supplies.
 A taxable supply, is a supply of goods or services made in Singapore, other than an exempt supply.
 A taxable supply can either be a standard rated (currently 7%) or zero-rated supply.